Rapid transit: History

 The opening of London's steam-hauled Metropolitan Railway in 1863 marked the beginning of rapid transit.
 Initial experiences with steam engines, despite ventilation, were unpleasant.
 Experiments with pneumatic railways failed in their extended adoption by cities.

+In 1868, New York opened the elevated West Side and Yonkers Patent Railway, initially a cable-hauled line using stationary steam engines.

 In 1890, the City & South London Railway was the first electric-traction rapid transit railway, which was also fully underground.
 Prior to opening, the line was to be called the "City and South London Subway", thus introducing the term Subway into railway terminology.
 Both railways, alongside others, were eventually merged into London Underground.
 The 1893 Liverpool Overhead Railway was designed to use electric traction from the outset.

 The technology quickly spread to other cities in Europe, the United States, Argentina, and Canada, with some railways being converted from steam and others being designed to be electric from the outset.
 Budapest, Chicago, Glasgow, Boston, Buenos Aires and New York City all converted or purpose-designed and built electric rail services.